chrisfillmore/underscore-privates-tslint-rule/README.md

 # underscore-privates-tslint-rule
-A TSLint rule to enforce that private members are prefixed with an underscore.
+A TSLint rule to enforce that private members are postfixed with an underscore.